 There isn’t much if any English spoken here, so you just have to point at things that look good in the window.
 There is a green vegetable dish which has egg and another round root looking veg – it is delicious!
 I usually get 2 or 3 dishes and the bill has never been more than 2,500 Kyat.
 This also includes free green tea and a bowl of clear soup.
 Pop across the road to Mergui Dolphin and tell them I said hi while you’re there!

 On the other side of the lake to Mergui de Kitchen is a local shop selling kaq kyi kaiq (pronounced cach chi kai).
 Kaq kyi kaiq is a rice noodle dish typically eaten for breakfast in Myeik.

-Since Myeik so new to foreign tourism your options are limited to 12 options that are registered for foreigners.
+Since Myeik is so new to foreign tourism your options are limited to 12 options that are registered for foreigners.
 When we first arrived we stayed for a month at the Myint Mo Hotel.
-Staff were friendly and more than helpful and the rooms clean and comfortable.
-The one downside to this is there is very little within walking distance.
+The staff were friendly and more than helpful and the rooms were clean and comfortable.
+The one downside is there’s very little within walking distance.
 Although this is the same area as two of the other nicer hotels.

 For other places to stay click here to read reviews and see prices on Booking.com.

-If you’re looking to experience a part of Myanmar that is off-the-beaten-track than you should definitely visit Myeik.
+If you’re looking to experience a part of Myanmar that is off-the-beaten-track then you should definitely visit Myeik.
 You’ll see authentic Myanmar culture, traditional dress, taste local food and visit the beautiful islands.

 There is enough of a tourist season that you can enjoy western dining and nicer restaurants as well as clean and modern hotels.
 The city has definitely grown on me and I can’t for you to try my top things to do in Myeik.